 NEW YORK, April 11 —

-DocuSign's Intelligent Agreement Management platform, the product supposed to transform a one-trick e-signature company into a sticky enterprise platform, has converted exactly 25,000 of the company's 1.8 million customers.
-That's 1.4%.
-After eighteen months on the market.
-The stock is down to $42.89, Citi just slashed its target from $99 to $50, and the entire investment debate now hinges on whether a self-described "small sample" of early renewal data can scale into something real before the core business decelerates into irrelevance.
+DocuSign's Intelligent Agreement Management platform was supposed to turn a one-trick e-signature company into a sticky enterprise platform.
+So far, 25,000 of the company's 1.8 million customers have signed on.
+That's 1.4%, eighteen months after launch.
+The stock sits at $42.89.
+Citi just cut its target from $99 to $50.
+The entire investment case now rests on whether a "small sample" of early renewal data can scale into something real before the core business flatlines.

 - IAM has penetrated 1.4% of DocuSign's installed base (25,000 of 1.8 million customers), with management describing early retention data as a "small sample"